-- A certificate, diploma, or degree in social sciences, or in a related human service field is an asset.
+- Masters degree in psychology, educational psychology, social work, or in a related human service field.

 Skills and Characteristics

-- Strong interpersonal skills with the ability to form meaningful relationships.
+- Strong leadership skills with the ability to inspire, motivate, mentor, and support others.

-- Ability to set clear, attainable goals and meet individual, group, and program objectives.
+- Ability to set clear, attainable goals and meet individual and program objectives.

 - Ability to be flexible and adapt to new situations.